smajida/bob.db.msu_mfsd_mod/README.rst

 ====================================================

-This package is part of the signal-processing and machine learning toolbox Bob_. <SHORTINTRO>It provides a Bob-interface for the MSU Mobile Face Spoofing Database.
+This package is part of the signal-processing and machine learning toolbox Bob_.
+It provides a Bob-interface for the MSU Mobile Face Spoofing Database.

 Installation